openhab/website/CONTRIBUTING.md

 # ...
 ```

-As version 2.4.3 requires the an older (deprecated) version of [OpenSSL](https://www.openssl.org) it is possible that the compilation from source fails on recent distribution (as they no longer provide the required version):
+As version 2.4.3 requires the an older (deprecated) version of [OpenSSL](https://www.openssl.org) it is possible that the compilation from source fails on the recent distribution (as they no longer provide the required version):

 ```bash
 $ rvm install "ruby-2.4.3"